Education Programs at the Museum

 Upcoming Artist Talks

-This program held every Friday from 1:00 p.m. – 2:00 p.m., is an informal tour of the galleries led by a trained and knowledgeable Docent.
-Patrons are able to discuss the artwork in the current exhibitions, learn about the history of the Museum campus, or chat about the artwork that the Docents are passionate about.
-These free tours are a great way to explore the galleries and have a casual and personal educational museum experience.
+Join Art Chat for an informal tour of the galleries led by a trained and knowledgeable Docent.
+Discuss artwork in the current exhibitions and learn about the history of the Museum.
+These free tours are a great way to explore LBMA.

 Upcoming Art Chat Tours